AdaCore/spark2014/docs/guidance/main.rst

    pragma Global (null);

 This annotation is the most common one as most subprograms don't use global state.
-In its more complete form, the ``Global`` contract allows specifing precisely the set of variables that are read, updated, and initialized by the subprogram:
+In its more complete form, the ``Global`` contract allows specifying precisely the set of variables that are read, updated, and initialized by the subprogram: